zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-07-05-communication.md

 ![](assets/images/iStock-1188030610.jpg)
 ^image by istock^

-**IN THIS SECTION, YOU WILL:** Get a summary of several resources to help you communicate more effectively, provide good feedback, and lead tough conversations..
+**IN THIS SECTION, YOU WILL:** Get a summary of several resources to help you communicate more effectively, provide good feedback, and lead tough conversations.

 {pagebreak}